okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 The script imports the two users whose passwords are hashed with a hash that Okta supports: `Admin Istrator` and `User One`.
 The first time the users sign in, their passwords are rehashed and the hashed passwords are git-bstored in Okta Universal Directory using the `POST https://${OKTA_DOMAIN}/api/v1/user` Okta API request.
 See [Create User with imported hashed password](/docs/reference/api/users/#create-user-with-imported-hashed-password).

 There is one more user in the generic database whose password is hashed with a hash that Okta does not support: **User2 Two**.
-This user is also imported into Universal Directory, but their password is not saved.
+This user is also imported into Universal Directory, but their password isn't saved.
 In order to save a rehashed password the first time they sign in, an additional step is required.
 This is covered in [Account for hash types Okta does not support](#account-for-hash-types-okta-does-not-support).

 > **Note**: If you are using Windows, use `git-bash` to open a git-bash command window and then run `./migrate-users.sh` in the this window.
 Type `exit` to close it.
 The remainder of the example is performed in the original command window, not the git-bash command window.